gsaffouri/tf-bootstrap/README.md

 ### Assumptions

-- You're running this from a *nix Operating System
 - You have the proper permissions to deploy the referenced resources in your AWS account
 - You have the above mentioned version of Terraform and AWS CLI installed